ph7klw76/pngorcdxtoxyztosmile/README.md

 - optimized XYZ files
 - xTB logs

-These outputs make the repository suitable for a paper because the **raw inputs, intermediate representations, and final decisions can be archived and inspected**.
+These outputs make the repository suitable because the **raw inputs, intermediate representations, and final decisions can be archived and inspected**.
 The traceability is strongest in the image, XYZ-visual-QC, and xTB workflows; the ChemDraw workflow is lighter unless you separately capture console logs.

 ---